deutsche-nationalbibliothek/casimir-workshop/workbooks/02_stratified-set-retrieval-metrics.md

     names_from = metric,
     values_from = value
   )  |>
-  kable(caption = "Set retrieval scores at rank 5 for Method A stratified by subject groups.")
+  kable(caption = "Set retrieval scores at rank 5 for Method A stratified by subject group.")
 ```

 | sg | sg_label_ger | sg_label_eng | f1 | prec | rec |